intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	types of memory, type-specific details, and other information on the state and past events of the memory management system.

-	All memory amounts are in bytes.
+	All memory amounts are in bytes or bytes.

 	The entries are ordered to be human readable, and new entries can show up in the middle.
 Don't rely on items remaining in a